YJNWorkstation/embedded-backpropagation/README.md

 Backpropagation Library

 ## Description
-This project is a C++ library including neural networks utilizing the backpropagation algorithm.
+This project is a C++ template library (header only) for easy to use neural networks utilizing the backpropagation algorithm.

 ## Project status
 Draft